Adult Hearing and Balance (Audiology)

 Hearing devices can improve your ability to hear sounds in your day to day life.

 Don’t worry if you’ve never used them before.
 We offer hearing aid fittings, device repairs and guidance on how you can maintain your hearing aid.
-If you have attended our service before 31st March 2019 please read the below leaflets as there were changes to our service and how this may affect you.

 Follow up support